OWASP/www-project-proactive-controls/docs/the-top-10/c8-help-the-browser-defend-the-user.md

 - An attacker could exploit MIME type confusion vulnerabilities in the absence of X-Content-Type-Options headers, potentially executing malicious scripts disguised as benign file types.
 - An attacker could hijack user sessions by exploiting insecure cookie settings, potentially gaining unauthorized access to user accounts.
 - An attacker could perform DNS rebinding attacks in the absence of proper DNS pinning, potentially bypassing same-origin policy restrictions.
-- An attacker could exploit cross-origin resource sharing (CORS) misconfigurations to gain unauthorized access to resources, potentially compromising data confidentiality and integrity.
+- An attacker could exploit a cross-origin resource sharing (CORS) misconfiguration to gain unauthorized access to resources, potentially compromising data confidentiality and integrity.

 ## Implementation